Sweden Announces Coronavirus Economic Package - UrduPoint

 Sweden Announces Coronavirus Economic Package

-Sweden unveiled Monday a series of economic measures worth up to 28 billion euros to protect companies and workers from the fallout of the new coronavirus
+Sweden unveiled Monday a series of economic measures worth up to 28 billion euros to mitigate the economic fallout of the new coronavirus, as the country's central bank announced a round of so called quantitative easing of the same size

-Stockholm, (UrduPoint / Pakistan Point News - 16th Mar, 2020 ) :Sweden unveiled Monday a series of economic measures worth up to 28 billion Euros to protect companies and workers from the fallout of the new coronavirus.
+Stockholm, (UrduPoint / Pakistan Point News - 17th Mar, 2020 ):Sweden unveiled Monday a series of economic measures worth up to 28 billion euros to mitigate the economic fallout of the new coronavirus, as the country's central bank announced a round of so called quantitative easing of the same size.

-"This is a completely unique situation for Sweden's economy," Finance Minister Magdalena Andersson told a press conference.
+"This is a completely unique situation for Sweden's economy," Finance Minister Magdalena Andersson told a press conference Monday morning.

 "We want today's announcement to enable as many companies as possible to make it through this crisis," she added.